mongodb/mongo/tools/template/README.md

 In "relative time" mode, every individual stat is assumed to start at time 0, and the x-axis displays the duration in seconds that have passed since the start.
 A useful use case for relative mode is when you record multiple stat files of the same data workload in succession, and want to compare them against each other.
 Relative mode will show the stat files overlapping, despite them being recorded at different times.

 Absolute time plots the stats at their exact recording times.
-The x-axis shows date and time of the occurrences.
-If stat files were recorded at different times, they will appear in the graph at different intervals on the x-axis.
-This mode is most useful to correlate events in wtstats with other data sources, for example system profiling or monitoring data.
+The x-axis shows date and time of the events.
+If stat files are recorded at different times, they appear in the graph at different intervals on the x-axis.
+This mode is most useful to correlate events in wtstats with other data sources, for example system profiling or monitoring data, based on their timestamp.

 The y-axis button toggles between linear and logarithmic scaling mode, the default is linear.
 Linear mode is most useful if the visible stats have similar value ranges.
 However, if you compare stats of different magnitudes, for example "bytes in cache" vs. "files open", you can switch to "log-scale" mode to avoid having one graph dominate the entire range.
-The same is true for outliers in a single graph: if they dominate the scale, switch to log mode for better scaling.
+The same is true for outliers in a single graph: if the outlier dominates the range, switch to log mode for better scaling.

 ##### Display on Tablets and Phones